 - The investigator is responsible for cage per diem costs.

 - If the recipients do not become pregnant for any reason, we will repeat the procedure at no additional cost.

 - Some inbred strains do not perform well for IVF.

 - Click here for current rates.

-To order an IVF session, go to our TRP Forms page.
+To order an IVF session, go to our PRTS Forms page.
 Fill out a “Request for In Vitro Fertilization” form and e-mail it to Bob Hunter (firstname.lastname@example.org).